NextronSystems/asgard-manual/advanced/custom-agent.rst

 .. code-block:: console

-   nextron@asgard:~$ sudo asgard2-repacker -name javax
+   nextron@asgard:~$ sudo asgard-agent-repacker -name javax

 This command will create a new agent for all operating systems.
 This is specially designed for cases where an agent obfuscation is required.

-An installed agent with the name "javax" would look like this:
+An installed agent with the name ``javax`` would look like this:

 .. code-block:: console